oracle/oci-typescript-sdk/lib/dns/README.md

-# OCI NodeJS client for DNS Service
+# OCI Node.js client for DNS Service

 This module enables you to write code to manage resources for DNS Service.